snowplow/documentation/docs/destinations/forwarding-events/snowbridge/configuration/transformations/custom-scripts/create-a-script/index.md

 ## Filtering

-If the `FilterOut` field of the output is returned as `true`, the message will be acked immediately and won't be sent to the target.
-This will be the behavior regardelss of what is returned to the other fields in the protocol.
+If the `FilterOut` field of the output is returned as `true`, the message will be acknowledged immediately and won't be sent to the target.
+This will be the behavior regardless of what is returned to the other fields in the protocol.

 ```js reference
 https://github.com/snowplow/snowbridge/blob/master/assets/docs/configuration/transformations/custom-scripts/create-a-script-filter-example.js